Formulae in noncommutative Hodge theory: Introduction

-Let us give a guide, to help the reader find the proofs of the different parts of Theorem \ref{thm:main}.
-Morita invariance of Hochschild cohomology is proved in Corollary \ref{cor:hcohmorita}.
-Morita invariance of the Kodaira-Spencer map is proved in Proposition \ref{prop:KSmorita}.
-Morita invariance of Hochschild homology is proved in Lemma \ref{lem:hochhommor}.
-Morita invariance of negative cyclic homology and the Getzler-Gauss-Manin connection is proved in Corollary \ref{cor:cycGMmor}.
-Morita invariance of the higher residue pairing is proved in Proposition \ref{prop:higherresMor}.
-Covariant constancy of the higher residue pairing, with respect to the Getzler-Gauss-Manin connection, is proved in Corollary \ref{cor:hrescov}.
-Symmetry of the higher residue pairing (which is the only part that requires the weak proper Calabi-Yau structure) is proved in Lemma \ref{lem:nsym}.
-The fact that the pre-\vhs{} is in fact a \vhs{}, when $\EuC$ is proper, smooth and satisfies the degeneration hypothesis, is proved in Theorem \ref{thm:degen}.
+Now we give a guide, to help the reader find the proofs of the different parts of Theorem \ref{thm:main}.
+Part \eqref{it:unpprevshs} is proved in Section \ref{sec:hoch}.
+Part \eqref{it:polprevshs} is proved in two parts: covariant constancy of the higher residue pairing, with respect to the Getzler--Gauss--Manin connection, is proved in Corollary \ref{cor:hrescov}; and symmetry of the higher residue pairing (which is the only part that requires the weak proper Calabi--Yau structure) is proved in Lemma \ref{lem:nsym}.
+The tools to prove part \eqref{it:mor} are developed in Section \ref{sec:mor}; Morita invariance of negative cyclic homology and the Getzler--Gauss--Manin connection are proved in Corollary \ref{cor:cycGMmor}, and Morita invariance of the higher residue pairing is proved in Proposition \ref{prop:higherresMor}.
+Part \eqref{it:degen} is proved in Theorem \ref{thm:degen}.

-\begin{rmk} The paper involves a lot of long formulae composing multilinear operations in complicated ways, with non-trivial sign factors.
-We explain a graphical notation for these composition rules in Appendix \ref{app:signs}, that allows one to check various identities, with signs, in an efficient way; and we draw the graphical notation for the trickiest signs that appear in the paper.
-We omit the proofs of some identities that become trivial using the graphical notation; however, we have tried very hard to write down explicitly the correct signs for every operation we define. \end{rmk}
+The paper involves a lot of long formulae composing multilinear operations in complicated ways, with non-trivial sign factors.
+We explain a graphical notation for these composition rules in Appendix \ref{app:signs}, which allows one to check various identities, with signs, in an efficient way; and we draw the graphical notation for some of the trickiest signs that appear in the paper.
+We omit the proofs of some identities that become trivial using the graphical notation, however we have tried very hard to write down explicitly the correct signs for every operation we define.